jonizei/streamline-todo/README.md

 ### Priority Calculation

-Each task is automatically prioritized using this formula:
+Each task is automatically prioritized using a deadline-based urgency system:

 ```
 Effort_inv = 6 - Effort
-Priority = Impact × 0.35 + Urgency × 0.25 + Relevance × 0.25 + Effort_inv × 0.15
+Base = Impact × 0.35 + Urgency × 0.25 + Relevance × 0.25 + Effort_inv × 0.15

-If Urgency == 5:
-    Priority += 2.0
+Urgency Bonus = 2.0 × e^(-0.10 × days_remaining)
+Priority = Base + Urgency Bonus
 ```

 **Parameters (1-5 scale):**
 - **Impact** - How much value does this task provide?
-- **Urgency** - How time-sensitive is it?
+- **Urgency** - How time-sensitive is it? (determines auto-calculated deadline)
 - **Relevance** - How well does it align with your goals?
 - **Effort** - How much work is required? (lower effort = higher priority)

-**Critical Urgency Boost:** Tasks with urgency = 5 get a +2.0 bonus, ensuring critical items rise to the top.
+**Dynamic Urgency:** Tasks automatically gain urgency as their deadline approaches via exponential decay.
+A daily recalculation job at 2 AM UTC ensures priorities stay current.

+**Auto-Deadlines:** Each urgency level maps to a deadline (e.g., urgency 5 = 3 days, urgency 1 = 60 days).
+Users can also set custom deadlines.

-**Maximum Priority:** 7.0 (critical urgency task with max impact, relevance, and minimal effort)
+**Maximum Priority:** 7.0 (overdue task with max impact, relevance, and minimal effort)

 See [PRIORITY.md](PRIORITY.md) for detailed formula documentation and examples.